 1 1/4 Cups Warm Water

-2 Tsp Agar Agar
+2 Tsp Agar Agar or 1 tsp gelatine

 2 Drops Peppermint Essential Oil

-These school holidays why not explore all kinds of materials and substances; it’s also great fun to get a microscope which will enable your kids to witness the very cells that make up the world around them.
+Why not explore all kinds of materials and substances; it’s also great fun to get a microscope which will enable your kids to witness the very cells that make up the world around them.
 This can be extremely fascinating and it’s sure to captivate them for many years to come.